Kentucky Microprocessor

 You must get approval for each recipe, which costs $5 per recipe.
 Recipes can be submitted online or mailed.

 If you use a private water source, you must get it tested and approved.
-You can find more information on page 73 of the Farmers Market Manual.
+You can find more information on this fact sheet.

 For more guidance, follow this step-by-step guide.